ICER developed a report on Active Surveillance and Radical Prostatectomy for prostate cancer.

 of death in men in the United States (Centers for Disease Control and Prevention, 2008).

 Given that most new cases are diagnosed at an early, localized stage, significant attention

 has been focused on understanding the risks and benefits of alternative management

 strategies for patients with low-risk disease.
 The major options include active surveillance

 and various forms of radiation therapy and surgery.
-Data to compare the long-term
+Most men in the United States choose

 For questions or additional information, please contact email@example.com